nikkhil160/nikhil/clo9th94800000amofqzp2gmj.md

 ---
-title: "Meta Ads not recording add-to-cart or purchases"
+title: "Meta Ads (formerly Facebook) not recording add-to-cart or purchases"
-seoTitle: "Meta Ads not recording add-to-cart or purchases"
+seoTitle: "Meta Ads (formerly Facebook) not recording add-to-cart or purchases"
 seoDescription: "This article outlines the steps to fix Meta Ads not recording add-to-cart or purchases.
 There are multiple troubleshooting steps to fix the Meta Integration"
 datePublished: Sat Oct 28 2023 09:05:31 GMT+0000 (Coordinated Universal Time)
 cuid: clo9th94800000amofqzp2gmj